 This is for cruisers who don’t need the go-kart tracks of Norwegian Cruise Line, the sky-diving simulators of Royal Caribbean, or the roller coasters on the Excel-class ships of Carnival.

 Besides the cruise line, certain ships within a fleet will help you have a more relaxed vacation as well.
-Whether you want a covered pool area, a cozy library with a view, or a lounge that overlooks the ocean, each of these cruise lines below have ships that cater to the serenity-seeking traveler.
+Whether you want a covered pool area, a cozy library with a view, or a lounge that overlooks the ocean, each of these cruise lines below has ships that cater to the serenity-seeking traveler.

 6 best cruise lines for a relaxing cruise